-- Save time: it goes for without saying that an online course will place you in a much better position in terms of time compared to an apprenticeship.
+It goes for without saying that an online course will place you in a much better position in terms of time compared to an apprenticeship.
 Enrolling into an online plumbing course will get you a much head start than an apprenticeship which will require at least 3-4 years to start paying off for your time invested.

-- Dedicated teachers: In an apprenticeship, the aspiring apprentice is less likely to pay any heed to the aspiring apprentice as most of the time he will need to concentrate on his own job.
+In an apprenticeship, the aspiring apprentice is less likely to pay any heed to the aspiring apprentice as most of the time he will need to concentrate on his own job.
 So getting dedicated teachers will give you a much better output.

-- Learn faster: generally speaking, if you are provided with expert teachers you are going to learn much faster than looking over the shoulder of an expert plumber.
+Generally speaking, if you are provided with expert teachers you are going to learn much faster than looking over the shoulder of an expert plumber.
 Rather you require a lot of time just to figure out what he is doing.